agabor/docs/_includes/ios/objects.md

 createdAt:"2011-06-10T18:33:42Z", updatedAt:"2011-06-10T18:33:42Z"
 ```

 There are two things to note here.
 You didn't have to configure or set up a new Class called `GameScore` before running this code.
-Your Parse app lazily creates this Class for you when it first encounters it.
+Your MSG app lazily creates this Class for you when it first encounters it.

-There are also a few fields you don't need to specify that are provided and set by the system as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created or last modified and saved to the Parse Server.
-Each of these fields is filled in by Parse Server, so they don't exist on a `PFObject` until the first save operation has been completed.
+There are also a few fields you don't need to specify that are provided and set by the system as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created or last modified and saved to the MSG Server.
+Each of these fields is filled in by MSG Server, so they don't exist on a `PFObject` until the first save operation has been completed.

 ## Retrieving Objects